July 14-18, 2025

 What food will be provided?

 A snack will be provided daily.
 Dinner will be provided Wednesday, and a reception with treats will be provided Friday.
 Students are responsible for packing their lunch and a water bottle.
-Allergies and food sensitivies will be taken into consideration.
+Allergies and food sensitivities will be taken into consideration.